noblebright/wf-rules-log/wf-modern.md

 ### Discord take
 UVR page 7, paragraph 19 is referring to the "Gear and Grenade Counters" mentioned on page 8, not all grenades and rockets.

+## Objective Targets
+> Other Objectives note a specific number of targets, each of which must be Destroyed with separate Attacks

+*UVR page 50, paragraph 16*

+> Treat these Objective card Hostiles as being a Hostile card with reticles.
+Example: Treat the Supply Huts as being a Hostile card with 4 reticles, one for each Hut

+  *UVR page 51, paragraph 2-3*

+So which is it?
+4x 2-hit huts? or 1x 4-hit hut?